samfeldstein/notebook/content/notes/meaning-of-life.md

 ---
 title: The Meaning of Life
 tags:
+  - life
 created: 2025-01-28
 updated: 2025-01-28
 ---

+Do things that bring joy into the world.
+Without joy, life isn’t worth living.
+Joy is the whole point.

-If we had nothing else to worry about, wouldn't we be concerned with making life as fun as possible?
+If we had nothing else to worry about, we be concerned with making life as fun as possible.

 Every innovation means to solve a problem.
 What if there were no problems?
 Then what would the problem be?
 To elevate experience.
 To combat ennui.